Magnum (band): Reformation and renewal (2001–2016)

 In March 2001, Catley revealed that Clarkin had suggested a reunion, apparently after his manager Derek Kemp had convinced him that giving Magnum a new shot was worth it.
-Catley and Clarkin had hoped for a complete reunion of the pre-1995 lineup, but only Mark Stanway ended up returning to the band.
+Catley and Clarkin had hoped for a complete reunion of the pre-1995 line-up, but only Mark Stanway ended up returning to the band.
 While Mickey Barker was committed to a different band, Wally Lowe had retired from the music industry.
 Al Barrow, who had been a member of Hard Rain, continued as the band's bassist.
 Rob Barrow was invited to stay on as the band's drummer, but he had already decided to quit the music industry.
 Paul Hodson went on to join Ten.

 Clarkin's manager's assessment proved to be correct; while in 1995 the band had difficulties getting a record deal, this time they got several offers.
 They ultimately signed a deal with SPV Steamhammer in September 2001.
 In February 2002, Breath of Life was released.
 The album consisted partly of songs originally written for Hard Rain; according to Catley, it was a mix of Magnum and Hard Rain.
-They recorded the album without a drummer, before hiring Thunder drummer Harry James to complete the lineup.
+They recorded the album without a drummer, before hiring Thunder drummer Harry James to complete the line-up.
 The band then went on a UK tour in December.
 The next album, Brand New Morning, was released in 2004.
 This album represented a final departure from the Hard Rain style; years later, Catley would comment that "Brand New Morning [had] really [been] the first new Magnum album".
 Magnum then appeared at Germany's Bang Your Head Festival and the Lorca Rock Festival in Spain and went on a tour around the UK and Europe in December.
 Clarkin commented:

 When James returned to Thunder, Jimmy Copley became a full-time member of Magnum.
 The band toured in April 2005 to mark the 20th anniversary of On a Storyteller's Night; they released a live DVD of the Astoria concert entitled Livin' the Dream, which also included a short documentary and promotional videos from throughout the band's history.

 Magnum completed work on a new studio album, Princess Alice and the Broken Arrow, which was released on 26 March 2007; this also marked the return to the cover artwork by Rodney Matthews, absent since 1992.
-The album entered the UK Album Charts at No. 70, the first time Magnum had charted in the UK since 1994.
-It also reached No. 4 on the BBC Rock Album Charts and No. 60 in Germany.
+The album entered the UK Albums Chart at number 70, the first time Magnum had charted in the UK since 1994.
+It also reached number 4 on the BBC Rock Albums Chart and number 60 in Germany.
 Magnum toured the UK and Europe in May 2007.
 Harry James played drums temporarily for half the tour as Jimmy Copley had taken ill, and soon replaced Copley permanently within the line-up.
 Copley died in 2017.